 If you are concerned that publicly important or special trees are under threat of removal, you should contact the Council's Customer Services Unit in the first instance, providing as much detail as possible.
 The Tree Officer will then investigate and respond to your enquiry.

 You can download a list of the Mole Valley Tree Preservation Orders, by area, at the bottom of this page.
 Selecting the link beside the address will display the full details of the TPO, including relevant documents.
 Alternatively, you can enter a postcode in the Mole Valley and Me link on the right hand side to view the location of TPOs on a map.

-Consolidated and streamlined Government legislation introduced in 2012 contains provisions regarding exceptions relating to the removal of dead and dangerous trees and parts.
+Consolidated and streamlined Government legislation introduced in 2012 contained provisions regarding exceptions relating to the removal of dead and dangerous trees and parts.
 Now everyone, apart from statutory undertakers, is required to inform the Council if they plan to remove protected trees or parts that are dead or dangerous.

 The new provisions also mean that the Council can no longer vary or revoke any consent, so both the applicant and Council must make sure that any decision is right first time.

 If you wish to carry out works on a tree protected by a TPO, you can make an electronic application via the Planning Portal website.
 Alternatively, you can download an Application for tree works form from the Planning Application Forms page, and send it to MVDC's Pippbrook offices, or by emailing it as an attachment to email@example.com No fee is payable when applying for work on trees.